SherG/sherrieg/content/blog/beat-inflation/index.md

 * Notebook paper and pens
 * Batteries

-Once you out your mind to it, all sorts of things will come to mind.
+Once you put your mind to it, all sorts of things will come to mind.
 You could categorize these by use (e.g., automotive) and/or by cost.

 One popular idea is to create cost tiers, and to work on one exclusively before moving to another.
 For example:
 * Tier 1: low-to-moderate cost items